 3. Eating Carefully and Minimize Oral Function

 During the first 2 weeks following the surgical procedure please avoid chewing and function in the surgical area.
 Eat only soft / cool foods and avoid hot foods and drinks during this time.
 Foods / beverages may be slightly warm but our goal is prevent a thermal burn on the healing tissue.
+You should also avoid acidic foods and beverages including tomato based products, citrus foods, and carbonated beverages.
 We also recommend that you eat a balanced diet as adequate nutrition is essential for normal healing.

 Please take medications as prescribed to minimize discomfort, swelling, and inflammation and alert our office to any allergies or sensitivities you may have to any of our recommended medications.